AWG Private Chefs Logo

 wild boar roast

 Continue to cook the onions until lightly golden brown, this should take 8-10 minutes or so.
 Next stir in the carrots & celery, and cook those for another 5-7 minutes until which time as they are also lightly browned.
-Always continue scraping up any brown bits that form on the sides and bottom of the dutch oven.
+Always continue scraping up any brown bits that form on the sides and bottom of the Dutch oven.

-Place the wild boar roast and the collected juices from the resting plate back in the pot, adding in the cinnamon, cloves, thyme, bay leaves, and the wine.
+Place the wild boar roast and the collected juices from the resting plate back in the pot, adding in the cinnamon, cloves, thyme, bay leaves, and wine.
 Next, cover the pot and reduce the heat to medium-low, and braise the meat, turning every 30-40 minutes with tongs for a period of 2.5-3 hours or to an internal temperature of 140 degrees F.

 Should the liquid level get too low and things appear to start drying out, you can add a 1/2 cup of chicken or pork stock.
-Once the boar is done braising, remove it from the pan and wrap tightly in heavy duty aluminum foil and set aside to rest.
+Once the boar is done braising, remove it from the pan and wrap tightly in heavy-duty aluminum foil and set aside to rest.

-Run all the liquids and solids thru the fine mesh sieve set over a medium sized high sided saucepan.
-Use the back of a wooden spoon to push the solids into the sieve to extract all those delicious flavors!.
+Run all the liquids and solids thru the fine mesh sieve set over a medium-sized high-sided saucepan.
+Use the back of a wooden spoon to push the solids into the sieve to extract all those delicious flavors!
 Discard all of the solids & veggies, into your compost bin, they've done their job.
 Skim off any fat on the top of the liquid in the saucepan.
 Place the strained braising liquids over medium-high heat and bring to a boil until reduced to about 1 cup or so.
-Always keep an eye on it, so that it doesn't boil over!

 red wine reduction for wild boar recipe